 Before Goodwood became the prime racing circuit in the UK, that honour was held by Brooklands, which had hosted motor racing since 1907.
-To celebrate the 110 year anniversary of the first competitive event at Brooklands, the Goodwood Festival of Speed will host to an array of cars and motorcycles associated with that circuit's history.
+To celebrate the 110 year anniversary of the first competitive event at Brooklands, the Goodwood Festival of Speed hosted to an array of cars and motorcycles associated with that circuit's history.

 Racing at the circuit had to end in 1939 with the outbreak of war, when Brooklands was pressed into war service.
-The outcome was the devastation of the track, including the famous banking and by the time racing restarted after the war, Goodwood had become the home of British Motorsport.
+The outcome was the devastation of the track, including the famous banking, and by the time racing restarted after the war, Goodwood had become the home of British Motorsport.

 When the thrill is more important than the amount of ground covered, there is nothing quite like drift racing to set the heart thumping.
-In 2017, 'Mad’ Mike Whiddett will be making his fourth appearance at the Festival in his rotary-engined Mazda MX-5 Miata, codenamed RADBUL, burning rubber along with Dean Kearney, 2009 Prodrift European Series Champion in his Dodge Viper and James Deane, Drift Allstars European Champion in 2014, 2015 and 2016, driving his Nissan Silvia.
+In 2017, 'Mad’ Mike Whiddett made his fourth appearance at the Festival in his rotary-engined Mazda MX-5 Miata, codenamed RADBUL, burning rubber along with Dean Kearney, 2009 Prodrift European Series Champion in his Dodge Viper and James Deane, Drift Allstars European Champion in 2014, 2015 and 2016, driving his Nissan Silvia.

-At the top of the hill, near the racecourse, the rally stage gives spectators a chance to see both historic and contemporary rally cars weaving through the rough, tree-lined stage.
+At the top of the hill, near the racecourse, the rally stage gave spectators a chance to see both historic and contemporary rally cars weaving through the rough, tree-lined stage.
 This year marks the 20th anniversary of the World Rally Car regulations, celebrated with more R5 cars than ever before, alongside R5 Ford Fiestas, Hyundai i20 and the debut of the Proton IRIZ R5.

-From historics, the Festival of Speed also features the futuristic: flying cars, electric planes and a driverless racing car capable of speeds of up to 200mph: ROBOCAR– the world’s first driverless electric racing car, designed to take part in ROBORACE, a motorsport championship for autonomously driving, electrically powered vehicles on Formula E circuit.
+From historics, the Festival of Speed also featured the futuristic: flying cars, electric planes and a driverless racing car capable of speeds of up to 200mph: ROBOCAR– the world’s first driverless electric racing car, designed to take part in ROBORACE, a motorsport championship for autonomously driving, electrically powered vehicles on Formula E circuit.

 Goodwood Festival of Speed 2016